lafada/kalapy/docs/source/installation.rst

       startproject

-    use "rapido-admin.py help <command>" for more details on a command
+    use "kalapy-admin.py help <command>" for more details on a command

 .. _virtualenv: http://pypi.python.org/pypi/virtualenv/

 System Wide Installation
 ------------------------

-This is not recommended, as Rapido is still unstable, under heavy development and not tested well.
+This is not recommended, as KalaPy is still unstable, under heavy development and not tested well.

 .. sourcecode:: bash

-    $ sudo easy_install Rapido
+    $ sudo easy_install KalaPy

 Playing with Source
 -------------------

-*Rapido* is an open source project released under BSD license.
-You can grab the latest sources from `github.com <http://github.com/cristatus/Rapido>`_.
+*KalaPy* is an open source project released under BSD license.
+You can grab the latest sources from `github.com <http://github.com/cristatus/KalaPy>`_.